dev-rijan/flask-api-stater/README.md

 Flask method view doesn`t support multiple routing that belongs to same CRUD operations.
 Flask-classful supports complex routing of any usecases so it is best option for middle to big projects.

-Flask-classful doesn`t supports auto api docs generation, how do you handle this?
+Flask-classful doesn't supports auto api docs generation, how do you handle this?
-I created package called flask-classful-apispec on the top of marshmallow apispec and flask classful. with the help of this plugin you can easily generate open api documentation.
+I created package called  [Flask-classful-apispec](https://github.com/dev-rijan/flask-classful-apispec) on the top of marshmallow apispec and flask classful. with the help of this plugin you can easily generate open api documentation.